awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_dynamodb_web_app/Readme.md

 + **WriteExcel** - Uses the Java Excel API to dynamically create a report (this does not use AWS SDK for Java APIs).

 #### DynamoDBService class
 The **DynamoDBService** class uses the AWS SDK for Java V2 DynamoDB API to interact with the **Work** table.
 It adds new items, updates items, and perform queries.
 The following Java code reprents the **DynamoDBService** class.
 In the following code example, notice the use of an **Expression** object.
 This object is used to query Active or Closed items.
-For example, in the **getClosedItems** method, only closed items are retrived.
+For example, in the **getClosedItems** method, only closed items are retrieved.

 Also, notice that an **EnvironmentVariableCredentialsProvider** is used.
 This is because this code is deployed to Elastic Beanstalk.
 As a result, you need to use a credential provider that can be used on this platform.
 You can set up environment variables on Elastic Beanstalk to reflect your AWS credentials.